Miffyli/sym/README.md

 * Site should be light on the server, thus things should be done on Javascript.
 Server just serves static files, javascripts and any databases in JSON files.

+## Design principles

+Each section of page has independent code, i.e. no sharing of code between games.
+This results to code duplication and some difficulties in mantaining, but this is done as games can have small or large differences in their mechanics, even across titles from same series (e.g. Battlefield 1 vs. Battlefield V)
+2.

 ## TODOs

 * Sym.gg basic pages